 What do I do if I lose something?

-Tell your teacher or Personal Tutor as soon as you discover something is missing, he/she will help and advise you; you should also check to make sure it has not been handed in at the Personal Development Centre.
+Tell your teacher or Personal Tutor as soon as you discover something is missing, they will help and advise you; you should also check to make sure it has not been handed in at the Key Stage Base.
 Think carefully about when and where you remember last seeing it.
 Don't panic, most things have a habit of re-appearing!

 Do not bring expensive items to school.
 If they are lost it is your responsibility.